ogorbacheva/ClickHouse/docs/en/query_language/select.md

 ### LIMIT Clause

 `LIMIT m` allows you to select the first `m` rows from the result.

-`LIMIT n, m` allows you to select the first `m` rows from the result after skipping the first `n` rows.
-The `LIMIT m OFFSET n` syntax is also supported.
+`LIMIT n`, m allows you to select the first `m` rows from the result after skipping the first `n` rows.

 `n` and `m` must be non-negative integers.

-If there isn't an `ORDER BY` clause that explicitly sorts results, the result may be arbitrary and nondeterministic.
+If there isn't an ORDER BY clause that explicitly sorts results, the result may be arbitrary and nondeterministic.

 ### UNION ALL Clause